DimitrieStoica/anotherstoic.github.io/ec2.md

 > two-minute warning before the spot instance is automatically terminated

+`reserved instances`- best value for a steady traffic over an extended period `on-demand instances`- perfect for handling short term traffic spikes `spot instances` - best value for non-critical applications that can afford to be stopped

 ## Tenancy ##
 `Shared tenancy`- other customers and users have EC2 instances running on the same host `Dedicated tenancy` - instances hosted on hardware that no other customer can access